rxweb/rxweb/docs/reactive-form-validators/validation-validators/latLong.md

 ---
 title: latLong
-description: latLong validation decorator allows user to enter the input which is valid Latitude or longitude.
+description: latLong validation validator allows user to enter the input which is valid Latitude or longitude.
 author: rxcontributortwo

 ---